-Working across New Zealand and Sydney, Australia, Tintype Central is a portrait studio specialising in the wet plate collodion process, a 19th-century method of development that predates film photography.
-Each image is hand-crafted, producing a one-of-a-kind direct-positive image on glass or aluminium.
+Working across New Zealand and Sydney, Australia, Tintype Central creates commissioned wet plate collodion portraits using a 19th-century photographic process that predates film photography.
+Each image is hand-crafted on glass or aluminium, producing a one-of-a- kind original that combines artistry, craftsmanship and permanence in a way that modern photography cannot replicate.

 THE PROCESS

-Using equipment and techniques developed during the 1850’s, each photographic plate is individually coated and sensitised in the darkroom, then exposed and developed while still wet.
-Once fixed, washed and dried, it is finished with a gum sandarac varnish to preserve and protect the image for generations.
+Using equipment and techniques developed during the 1850’s, each photographic plate is meticulously coated and sensitised in the darkroom, then exposed and developed while still wet.
+Once fixed, washed and dried, it is hand finished with a protective varnish that preserves and protects the image for generations.

 HAVE DARKROOM WILL TRAVEL